Doorda/Getting-Started/terms/README.md

 2) **Ledgers**

     Ledgers are records of transactions for each unique entry.
+Similar to the function of an accounting ledger, it is meant to maintain a verifiable history of the changes of each tables over time.
     Each unique entries will have an `insert` action into the ledger followed subsequently by `update`/`delete` (deletes are often not done unless it is an error made by the source provider)